AmsterdamUMC/splithalfr/README.md

 *How do you use it?
 Brief guides and tutorials can help new users getting started.
 Consider adding "further reading" on technical/methodological topics.*

-## Citing the software
-*Add (1) a textual style citation, but also (2) a [CITATION.cff](https://citation-file-format.github.io/) file (which shows up as a "cite this" button in GitHub) and (3) any citation standard popular in your programming language, such as [citation(...)](https://rdocumentation.org/packages/utils/versions/3.6.2/topics/citation) for R. The example splithalfr software comes with a paper, so that one is mentioned too.*

-Please cite the compendium paper ([Pronk et al., 2022](https://doi.org/10.3758/s13423-021-01948-3)) and the software.
-To cite the software, see the [CITATION.cff](https://github.com/tpronk/splithalfr/blob/main/CITATION.cff) file, type `citation("splithalfr")` in R, or use the reference below.

-Pronk, T. (2023). *splithalfr: Estimates split-half reliabilities for scoring algorithms of cognitive tasks and questionnaires* (Version 2.2.2) [Computer software]. https://doi.org/10.5281/zenodo.7777894

-## Getting help
-For questions or comments, please make a post in the [splithalfr forum](https://github.com/tpronk/splithalfr/discussions).
-If you found a bug, please tell me in the [splithafr issues](https://github.com/tpronk/splithalfr/issues).
-I am maintaining this package in my spare time, so I'll try to help you out on a best-effort basis. *Tell users how to get help and what kind of service they can expect.*

 # Developer guide
 Be welcome to modify the source code!
 If you do, keep the following in mind:
 * Please follow the [Google R Style Guide](https://google.github.io/styleguide/Rguide.html).